-- Results of on-going stability program have to be evaluated at least in the product quality reviews.
-The following documents may be used as guidance: - ICH Q1A: Stability Testing Guidelines: Stability Testing of New Drug Substances and Products. - ICH Q1B: Photostability Testing of New Active Substances and medicinal Products. - ICH Q1E - CPMP/QWP/122/02 Rev.1 corr: Guideline on Stability testing: Stability testing of existing active substances and related finished products. - EMA/CHMP/CVMP/QWP/441071/2011-Rev.2 guideline on stability testing for applications for variations to a marketing authorisation.
+11.50 Results of on-going stability program have to be evaluated at least in the product quality reviews.
+The evaluation should include trending of the stability data.
+The following documents may be used as guidance: ICH Q1A: Stability Testing Guidelines: Stability Testing of New Drug Sub- stances and Products.
+ICH Q1B: Photostability Testing of New Active Substances and medicinal Products.
+ICH Q1E CPMP/QWP/122/02 Rev.1 corr: Guideline on Stability testing: Stability testing of existing active substances and related finished products.
+EMA/CHMP/CVMP/QWP/441071/2011-Rev.2 guideline on stability testing for applications for variations to a marketing authorisation.
 For intermediates, shipped outside the company control data should be available to support the required storage period and distribution conditions.
 For intermediates stored on site data should be available if necessary to support the defined retest period.

-11.51 Follow the requirements of Section 12.8 for validation of test procedures used in stability testing.
-To demonstrate that a method is stability indicating usually stress conditions are applied to the API (temperature, humidity, pH, Oxygen, light) in order to achieve a significant degradation and determination of the purity and impurities.
-Setting up a mass balance can help justifying the selection of method(s).
-11.52 Ideally there is a stability sample for each pulling point stored in a miniaturised container equal to the commercial package.
+11.51 Follow the requirements of Section 12.8 for validation of test procedures used in sta- bility testing.
+To demonstrate that a method is stability indicating usually stress conditions are applied to the API (temperature, humidity, pH, Oxygen, light) in order to achieve a significant degradation and determination of the purity and impurities.Setting up a mass balance can help justifying the selection of method(s).
+11.52 Ideally there is a stability sample for each pulling point stored in a miniaturised con- tainer equal to the commercial package.
 If technically not possible, storage of different individual bags in the same primary package for each pulling point of the API in the same small-scale secondary container is acceptable.
 Sample containers for multiple pulling are no longer considered as "state of the art".
-11.53 First 3 commercial production batches should normally be placed on the stability program.
+11.53 First 3 commercial production batches should normally be placed on the stability pro- gram.
 However, an example where less than 3 batches can be applied is when the commercial batches are produced in equivalent equipment using the same process as that previously used in development.
 11.54 The batch put on stability monitoring should be representative for routine production.
 When stability of API is beyond two years the annual batch only needs to be tested at 0, 12, 24, 36 months.
 Based on scientific judgement, major changes or critical deviations may be required for additional batches to be placed on stability and / or more frequent testing.
 Annual stability monitoring should also consider reprocessed batches - for each type of reprocessing the batch should enter the annual surveillance programme.
 For subsequent reprocessing of the same type an evaluation must be made for the need to put the batch in the annual surveillance programme 11.55 11.56 For intermediates the stability storage conditions may be defined using data that is not generated according to the ICH guidelines on stability.